Blueberry Muffin Cake

 This post may contain affiliate links.
 If you make a purchase through links on our site, we may earn a commission.

-Blueberry Muffin Bundt Cake!
-Simple and sweet blueberry cake loaded with blueberries and lemon zest, then topped sweet buttermilk glaze and crispy crumbly oat topping.
-This blueberry cake is a sensation any day of the week.
+Blueberry Muffin Cake Recipe – This simple and sweet blueberry cake recipe is loaded with blueberries and lemon zest, and topped with a buttermilk glaze and crispy crumbly oats.

 Let’s just go with it.

 Along the lines of healthy… Sometimes I want dessert for breakfast.
 Other times I want breakfast for dessert.
 Today’s recipe is an either-or recipe, I like to call Blueberry Muffin Cake.

 What Ingredients Are In Blueberry Muffin Cake

 This bundt cake recipe is a blueberry cake with the rich and tangy elements of a good blueberry muffin recipe, like buttermilk and lemon zest.